davetayls/-/README.md

 I want it to be concise, readable and customisable at different responsive points.

+I want it to focus on components and allow markup to be placed in different locations and "just work" or give you the power to fix it.

+I want to give this enough power that you don't need to add custom styling

 Despite common best-practices, i wonder whether a structure based on fractions rather than columns will be easier to work with and a lot less css heavy or complex.
 So I'm going to try it.
 The understanding being that